 On becoming aware of any serious prospect of a forthcoming Force Majeure Event, a Shipper must notify First Gas as soon as practicable of the particulars of which it is aware.

-Any Shipper who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide First Gas with a full report on the details of such event, its causes, its effects on the Shipper and the actions taken by the Shipper to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
-First Gas will publish such report [on OATIS].
+Any Shipper who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide First Gas with a full report on the details of the event, its causes, its effects on the Shipper and the actions taken by the Shipper to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
+First Gas will publish that report on OATIS.

 liabilities